 The NSI CS protocol commonly utilizes the ServiceExceptionType structure to convey error information associated with SOAP faults, failed messages, and error messages.
 The structure is extremely flexible and able to handle both simple high-level error information, as well as detailed errors down to the individual attribute value causing a problem.
 The current ServiceExceptionType is defined in Section 8.3.1.

 The NSI CS protocol uses a hierarchal error code structure to group related error codes together under a common parent error code value.
-A service-specific parent error code SERVICE_ERROR(00700) has been defined for use by individual service specification.
+A service-specific parent error code SERVICE_ERROR(00700) has been defined for use by individual Service Definitions.
 As new services are offered, and existing ones modified, these service-specific errors can be modified as needed with no impact on the core NSI CS protocol.

 Context for these service-specific errors is provided by the serviceType element included in the ServiceExceptionType structure returned when an NSA generates a service-specific error.
 This serviceType element maps into the service definition used for the service request on this failed segment and, in turn, to a detailed description of the service-specific error.
-Table 105 shows the service-specific errors defined for the basic point-to-point service.
+Table 103105 shows the service-specific errors defined for the basic point-to-point service.